LAMBETH & SOUTHWARK PRIMARY SCHOOLS FOOTBALL (L&SPSF)

 The league works with qualified coaches and aims to make available to schools football coaches at all levels of the FA coaching programme.

-Our main venue with 2 junior pitches is the Rosendale Playing Fields in Rosendale Road, SE21.
-Our second ground with 1 junior pitch is the Dulwich Sports Ground in Turney Road SE21.
+Our venues with 2 junior pitches each are the Rosendale Playing Fields in Rosendale Road, SE21.
+Our second is the Dulwich Sports Ground in Turney Road SE21.
 Formerly run by the London South Bank University this 22 acre cricket, rugby and football ground is now managed by the Southwark Community Sports Trust (SCST) of which Lambeth & Southwark Primary Schools Football is a founder member and has representation of the board of the trust which manages and runs the site as a not for profit Community Interest Company (CIC). http://www.dulwichsportsground.com

 President: Arthur Williams, former head, Immanuel & St Andrew's Primary, Streatham